ShareFacebook Twitter AddThis

 If a farmer's market is any sign of changing local food focus, Miami has two good ones, one in Pinecrest and one in Brickell - the latter only opened at the end of 2016 and is still quite small but it's great to see a market towered over by fresh skyscrapers and designer shopping malls.
 The two markets are run by Susan Muci and Natalia Gimenez who both agree that Miami locals are starting to pay more attention to sourcing good quality ingredients.

 “We started operating the market in September.. we are getting new vendors every week,” explained Muci during a Saturday market.
-“We are adding two to three very week… The number of patrons has greatly increased since the start, 50 percent definitely, maybe more.”
+“We are adding two to three every week… The number of patrons has greatly increased since the start, 50 percent definitely, maybe more.”
 The Brickell market is new for them and the residents, but their Pinecrest site is packed.
 “It has a waiting list of 900 vendors trying to get in, there are about 70 there now and when we started it was about 50 vendors in the high season and 30 in the low - now it’s full, even in the rain.
-On a Sunday footfall can reach up to three thousand people.
+On a Sunday, footfall can reach up to three thousand people.
 I think by next summer the new market will also be full.”

 The food scene is even extending to parts of the city that were once seen as no-go areas, not because they were or are dangerous, but because after dark no one actually goes there.
 Downtown, still described as dead on a Sunday, is also starting to see chefs open decent restaurants.
-Deme Lomas is one of these people with two Downtown restaurants, Niu Kitchen and Arson.
+Deme Lomas is one of these people with two Downtown spots: Niu Kitchen and Arson.
 “I was scared to open downtown," he said while explaining his reasoning, “In Downtown we just have three or four restaurants that all close early, so we decided to open something because we live in the neighbourhood and we felt that there were no places to go.”

 The gamble has paid off for Lomas whose Niu restaurant is packed, "This street used to be dead, especially at night - 6pm it was dead, but that’s changing now.
 People are travelling down here to eat, we are getting people from everywhere.
 I would say about three years ago nobody would be walking around here, still if you come on a Sunday night it can be creepy.
 90 percent of our clients are now local - not tourists.
 When I first moved here, about five years ago, I have seen a total change in the food industry.
 People are changing, I’m not sure I could cook classic real Catalan cuisine five years ago in Miami.”

 The buzz around the city in terms of food is evident, the chefs feel it and you can quite literally taste it on the plates.
 The design district is cool, packed with street art, slick bakeries, colourful diners, coffee shops and shared workspaces.
-The weather is great and good produce, though tough to secure and hard to grow because of blistering heat, can be found.
+The weather is great and great local produce, though tough to secure and hard to grow because of the blistering heat, can be found.
 There’s an energy around Miami that’s attracting chefs and making them want to stay.
 As Diego Oka said, “I feel like Miami is going to be my last stop.
 I will say yes I would like to stay here in Miami, I like it here.
 I see a lot of potential in Miami, it’s growing, it’s getting better and for cooks, the culinary world, Miami is becoming a hot spot.”